Is my child ready for kindergarten? It is a question that I asked three times. One with each kid!

 Remember that it’s completely normal for kids to have strong skills in one area while others are a bit weaker.
 And that’s fine!

-Don’t put too much pressure on your child, remember we all learn and develop at different speeds; and at the end of the day, this printable list is just a way to get an idea of where to offer your kids some extra help.
+Don’t put too much pressure on your child based on the Kindergarten Checklists, remember we all learn and develop at different speeds; and at the end of the day, this printable list is just a way to get an idea of where to offer your kids some extra help.

 Free Resources to Get Kids Ready for Kindergarten